Filipino Nurse Canada Immigration via Express Entry 2026

 - Scope: Essential identity, license verification, and basic education review

-- Accepted by most Canadian nursing regulatory bodies (except Quebec)
+- Accepted by most Canadian nursing regulatory bodies (Quebec is the exception; verify current acceptance and validity)

 NNAS Regular Service: